arispretz/Drum-Machine/README.md

 # Drum-Machine

 This is one of my projects in the way to achieve "Front End Development Libraries" certification at freeCodeCamp.org.
+In this project I used React to enhance its view.
 User Story #1: I should be able to see an outer container with a corresponding id="drum-machine" that contains all other elements.

 User Story #2: Within #drum-machine I can see an element with a corresponding id="display".